-We all understand that training and developing employees is a necessary costs of running a business.
-The cost depends on the size of the business, number of employees, as well as the training requirements of your industry.
+We all understand that training and developing employees is a necessary cost of running a business.
+The cost depends on the size of the business, the number of employees, as well as the training requirements of your industry.
 This article discusses whether you can recoup training costs from your employees, and if so, what is the recommended approach.

 Deducting from their pay

 Taking money out of an employee’s pay before it is paid to them is called a deduction, and there are very limited situations where an employer can make deductions from an employee’s pay.
 Under the Fair Work Act, an employer can only deduct money if:

 - the employee agrees in writing and it’s principally for their benefit, or

 - it’s allowed by a law, a court order, or by the Fair Work Commission, or

 - it’s allowed under the employee’s award, or